Holiday Tipping: Who (and How Much) Should You Be Tipping?

 Who should get a holiday tip?

-Those who help you the most day-to-day should be at the top of your list, says Sharon Schweitzer, the founder of Access to Culture.
+Those who help you the most from day to day should be at the top of your list, says Sharon Schweitzer, the founder of Access to Culture.
 This could be anyone from a nanny to a housekeeper to a hairstylist.
 These are the individuals who work really hard to make your life more convenient and they deserve to be recognized.
+During the holiday season, keep in mind these polite responses to the most awkward holiday encounters.

 When in doubt, ask

-Some businesses have tipping and gift receiving policies—business ethics prevent government employees (although mail carriers are allowed to accept gifts and tips under $20) from receiving any holiday tipping—so if you have any reservations, holiday tipping etiquette is to ask about policies.
+Some businesses have tipping and gift-receiving policies—business ethics prevent government employees from receiving any holiday tipping (although mail carriers are allowed to accept gifts and tips under $20)—so if you have any reservations, holiday tipping etiquette is to ask about policies.
 If the business has a front desk, you can call to ask about their policy.
 Or, if you have a more informal relationship with one of your providers, the safest choice is to give a modest tip or small gift.
-Find out 32 secrets your mail carrier won’t tell you.
+Speaking of business, here are some essential holiday party etiquette tips.

 Holiday tipping etiquette suggests that those who land at the top of your list should receive a little more.
+And those providing continuous services should be at the top of your list, according to Grotts.
 Schweitzer suggests giving anywhere between half to a full week’s pay, while those you see less can get a little less, around $10 to $40.
 But this also all depends on your holiday budget and how much you’re able to give during the holidays.
 If you’re working within a budget, here’s how to cut down on the holiday spending.

 Holiday tipping can also mean giving a gift.
 “Local artisan candles or soaps, fine tea or coffee, and flower arrangements are excellent alternatives to monetary tips,” says Schweitzer.
-There’s always the option of getting creative and hand making a gift.
+And there’s always the option of getting creative and hand-making a gift.
 You can explore a craft store for materials for a heartfelt handmade card or bake a plate of goodies, like peppermint cookies or baklava.
-Here are tips on how to give a truly meaningful gift, based on science.
+We know gift-giving can be tricky, so here are some gifting etiquette tips to make it a little easier.